Ali Mohammad Mahar: Early life and education

-Mahar was born on 12 January 1967 to Ali Anwar Khan Mahar.
+Mahar was born on 12 January 1970 to Ali Anwar Khan Mahar.
 He had degree of Bachelor of Arts.

 Political career

-He was elected to the National Assembly of Pakistan as an independent candidate from Constituency NA-201 (Ghotki-II) in 2002 Pakistani general election.
+He was elected to the National Assembly of Pakistan as an independent candidate from Constituency NA-201 (Ghotki-II) in the 2002 Pakistani general election.
 He received 77,950 votes and defeated Gulam Rasool Kalhoro, a candidate of Muttahida Majlis-e-Amal (MMA).
 In the same election, he was elected to the Provincial Assembly of Sindh as an independent candidate from Constituency PS-6 (Ghotki-II).
 He received 23,667 votes and defeated Ahsanullah Khan Sundrani, a candidate of National Alliance.

 On 17 December 2002, he became 25th Chief Minister of Sindh where he served until resignation on 9 June 2004.

-He was re-elected to the National Assembly as an independent candidate from Constituency NA-201 (Ghotki-II) in 2008 Pakistani general election.
+He was re-elected to the National Assembly as an independent candidate from Constituency NA-201 (Ghotki-II) in the 2008 Pakistani general election.
 He received 74,714 votes and defeated Sardar Ahmed Ali Khan Pitafi.
 In the same election, he also ran for the seat of the National Assembly as an independent candidate from Constituency NA-200 (Ghotki-I) but was unsuccessful.
 He received 32,532 votes and lost the seat to Abdul Haq.

-He was re-elected to the National Assembly as a candidate of PPP from Constituency NA-201 (Ghotki-II) in 2013 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of PPP from Constituency NA-201 (Ghotki-II) in the 2013 Pakistani general election.
 He received 124,472 votes and defeated Niaz Muhammad, a candidate of Muttahida Qaumi Movement (MQM).

-He was re-elected to the National Assembly as an independent candidate from Constituency NA-205 (Ghotki-II) in 2018 Pakistani general election.
+He was re-elected to the National Assembly as an independent candidate from Constituency NA-205 (Ghotki-II) in the 2018 Pakistani general election.
 Following his successful election, he announced to join Pakistan Tehreek-e-Insaf (PTI).

 On 11 September 2018, he was inducted into the federal cabinet of Prime Minister Imran Khan.
 On 4 October 2018, he was appointed Federal Minister for Narcotics Control.

 He died on 21 May 2019 due to a heart attack.